Iasa-Global/btabok/pages/engagement_model/views.md

 toc: true
 permalink: views.html
 folder: engagement_model
-summary: "Views and Viewpoints are a fundamental part of architecture work, and are included in many books or courses which teach architecture. "
+summary: "Views and Viewpoints are a fundamental part of architecture work, and are included in many books or courses which teach architecture."
+tags:
+  - operating_model
 ---

 # What is a View